artemisYo/tara/notes.md

     // invalid access as Foo.Bar ∨ Foo.Baz = Foo
 }
 ```
+The internal Layout of subtypes remains the same,
+even if they are declared as normal variants.
+This is to avoid unnecessary data movement costs when upcasting,
+as these subtypes are not intended to stand on their own.

 ## Type Combinators
 Certain generic types, such as tuples,